Flux-Cored Welding: The Basics for Mild Steel | MillerWelds

 Vertical welding, both up and down, can be difficult.
 This makes pre-weld setup very important for producing high-quality welds.
 Since you are fighting gravity, consider reducing the voltage and amperage 10 to 15 percent from the settings for the same weld in the flat position.

-• The vertical down technique helps when welding thin metals because the arc penetrates less due to the faster travel speed.
-When welding vertical down, begin at the top of a joint and weld down, weaving slightly side to side.
+• Vertical down technique: When welding vertical down, begin at the top of a joint and weld down, weaving slightly side to side.
 For thin metal where burn-through is a concern, keep the electrode wire on the leading edge of the weld puddle.
+This technique helps when welding thin metals because the arc penetrates less due to the faster travel speed.

-• The vertical up technique is basically the same as vertical down but can provide better penetration on thicker materials (typically 1/4 inch or more).
+• Vertical up technique: This is like vertical down but can provide better penetration on thicker materials (typically 1/4 inch or more).
 The travel angle of the gun is a 5 to 15 degree drop from the perpendicular position.
 Use a slight weaving motion.

 Remember to weld upward for increased penetration and downward for thinner metals.